 Takamatsu is a central city in Kagawa prefecture, located in the Shikoku area.
 Within the city, there are many famous tourist destinations such as Ritsurin Garden, a Japanese garden, and historical spots such as Takamatsu Castle.
 Around Takamatsu Station, you can find several udon noodle shops, as udon is Kagawa's specialty.

 A five minute walk away from Takamatsu Station is the Takamatsu Pier.
-You can hop on a boat and go on a day trip out to Shodoshima Island or Naoshima island that are known to have amazing wildlife.
+You can hop on a boat and go on a day trip out to Shodoshima Island or Naoshima Island, known for amazing nature.
 This article will let you know how to get to Takamatsu from major cities, highlights of Takamatsu and of the islands, and some great souvenirs you can buy in Takamatsu too.

 1. How to Get to Takamatsu (From Tokyo, Osaka, Kyoto, and Kobe)